Dave-MK/legends-of-asgard/README2.md

 ---

 ## Future improvements
-- add custom 404 page;
+- Add custom 404 page;
-- add accessability report with [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/);
+- Add accessability report with [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/);
-- improve the quality of the commit messages (I am aware that some of them are not very clear and not meeting the standards and will improve them in the future);
+- Improve the quality of the commit messages (I am aware that some of them may not meet the standards and will improve these in the future);
-- add fully functional contact form.
+- Add fully functional contact form.
-- Add opt-in form for email addresses or incorporate this into the contact form via a checkbox.
+- Add opt-in form for email addresses or incorporate this into the contact form via a opt-in checkbox.
 - Add the external links to God wikis for more reputable source referencing.

 ---